folio-org/folio-org.github.io/guides/automation.md

 FOLIO projects are managed by the Jenkins host, https://jenkins-aws.indexdata.com located at AWS.
 Read access to Jenkins job configurations and build logs is available to all core FOLIO developers.
-Jenkins credentials utilize the Github authentication, so ensure that you are logged in to GitHub to enable access to Jenkins.
+Jenkins credentials utilize the Github authentication, so ensure that you are logged in to GitHub to then enable log in to Jenkins.

 A standard Jenkins build job configuration for a GitHub project consists roughly of the following steps: a git clone of the GitHub project repository's master branch,